recursivenomad/ki-lime-pi-pico/BUILDING.md

   &nbsp;

-  > *KiCad StepUp will automatically generate STEP files with limited hierarchy, part naming, and colour information as a result of the process above, so next we will export STEP models with more detailed information.*
+  > *KiCad StepUp will automatically generate STEP files with limited hierarchy, part naming, and colour information as a result of the process above, so next we will export STEP models with information and structure better suited for KiCad exporting.*

-  > *As of the time of writing, KiCad does not appropriately handle exporting part face colours when the component's STEP file uses assemblies.
-To get around this, we will export our STEP models as `Compounds` for KiCad.
-This will still result in limited hierarchy and part naming information, but will at least preserve face colours (excluding transparency) and discrete sub-components.*
+  > *KiCad prefers STEP models to be exported as a single `Union`.
+This will still result in limited hierarchy and part naming information, but will preserve face colours (excluding transparency).*

   ### STEP (for KiCad)

-  - In FreeCAD's `Tree view` panel, shift focus to the contents of the folder `Export > KiCad Model Outputs > STEP - Parametrically Coloured Compounds`
+  - In FreeCAD's `Tree view` panel, shift focus to the contents of the folder `Export > KiCad Model Outputs > STEP - Parametrically Coloured Unions`

-  - Manually select the root body you wish to export (for example: `RaspberryPi_Pico_Compound`)
+  - Manually select the root body you wish to export (for example: `RaspberryPi_Pico_KiCad`)

   - Press `Ctrl + E`, or select `File > Export`